 Yes, you absolutely can!
 All you need to do is adjust your cook time if you’d like to cook from frozen.
 And, since scallops are relatively small, you don’t need to add much: just go the full 45 minutes instead of 30.

 You can safely store them in an airtight container in the fridge for up to 3 days after they’re cooked.

 You can also view this recipe as a step-by-step web story here.

 Sous Vide Scallops (Fresh or Frozen)

 - kosher salt

 - 4 tbsp cold butter, divided

 - 1 tbsp chopped fresh parsley

-- Set up immersion circulator in a waterbath and preheat water to 122 degrees F.
+- Preheat your water bath using an immersion circulator to 122 degrees F.

-- When the scallops are done, heat a cast iron or stainless steel skillet over high heat.
+- Heat a cast iron or stainless steel skillet over high heat.
 Add 1 tbsp of butter and melt.
 Sear the scallops quickly (less than 30 seconds!) on each side until golden brown.
 Remove to a plate.

-- Reduce heat to medium and add remaining butter.
+- Reduce heat to medium-low and add remaining butter.
 Cook until melted and beginning to brown.
 Turn off heat and add lemon juice and parsley.
 Taste and add salt if necessary.

 - Pour the sauce over the scallops and serve.